ArupAus/lunchtimepython/Session0/README.md

 Arup IT have set up a proxy to manage (and secure) internet traffic.
 We will need to add  the proxy settings to your system variables in order to use Visual Studio Code and Python.

-There is a batch script `set_proxy.cmd` in the [resources](https://github.com/ArupAus/lunchtimepython/tree/2017/Session0/Resources) folder for this session.
-Copy that file to your desktop and double-click it.
+Here is a [script](https://raw.githubusercontent.com/ArupAus/lunchtimepython/2017/Session0/Resources/set_proxy.cmd),  `set_proxy.cmd` w will set the proxy for you.
+Right click on the page and save as set_proxy.cmd.
+Double click to run the script.
 If you have admin rights on you computer it should add the proxy settings to your system variables.
 If you get stuck let us know.

 ## Step 4: Install Python